Certain words that are called power words, emotive words, or trigger words all mean the same thing.

 But it is interesting to note that when free is used as an adjective to mean to act as one wishes or not under the control of another, it loses its effectiveness.

-It is only when free is used as an adjective or adverb to mean without cost or payment that it has emotive marketing power.
+It is when free is used as an adjective or adverb to mean without cost or payment that it has emotive marketing power.

-Poor: Advice on how to improve old articles.
+Weak: Advice on how to improve old articles.

 Fantastic: Free advice on how you can improve your old articles right now.